-Every spring semester, the faculty give several undergraduate awards in Biology.
+Every spring semester, the faculty gives several undergraduate awards in Biology.
 These awards are presented to students demonstrating excellent academic achievement, initiative, and/or service.
 Some of the awards were designated by donors for students entering specific areas of study.
+Electronic nominations for awards will be solicited by Biology faculty at the appropriate time.